San Marcos Growers LogoSan Marcos Growers

 Senecio serpens is much smaller and slower growing than the similarly colored and far more vigorous Senecio mandraliscae.
 Recent treatment of this plant in the Royal Botanic Gardens Kew databases has the current name of this plant as Curio repens, but we continue to list this plant that we have grown since 1989 under its older more commonly used name for convenience and to avoid confusing our customers and staff.

-This information about Senecio serpens displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Senecio serpens displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]